 So, forgetting what is behind and straining toward what is ahead, I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.
 All of us who are mature should take such a view of things.
 And if on some point you think differently, that too God will make clear to you.
 Only let us live up to what we have already attained.
 (Phil 3:13-16)

 Q. I have a question about Rev 4:10-11.
 Would you please explain to me about the practice of casting crowns?
 I’m just confused about why, after Jesus awards us with crowns, we would give the crowns back to Him?
 I read where we will do this because we are thankful for what He has done for us, but it just seems that there is some other significance to this ceremony that I’m missing.

-Q. I hear of crowns being awarded to the members of the church at the “Bema Seat Judgment”, In my mind and my heart I do not feel I deserve any crowns, awards or any acknowledgments of what I have or have not done on earth.
+Q. I hear of crowns being awarded to the members of the church at the “Bema Seat Judgment”.
+In my mind and my heart I do not feel I deserve any crowns, awards or any acknowledgments for anything I may have done as a Christian on earth.

 Q. When the prodigal returned, his father welcomed him with open arms.
 But, there is no example of his father giving him another inheritance.
 Does this mean that when we fall out of fellowship with Christ that we lose any crowns we may have earned and they will not be restored upon repentance but will have to earn them anew?

 Q. I lead a small group of high school freshmen boys.
 We recently studied faith vs works.
 One provides eternal life, the other determines the way you experience heaven.
 Am I on track here and can you provide guidance as I now tackle their obvious follow up question of “what will the judgment be about and will people experience heaven differently based on said judgement.”